haagahelia/linux-servers-etc/CSC_virtual_machine_and_user_creation.md

-# This first doc is a collection of steps for mainly teachers (admins) and only rarely students (developers, users) to utilize Ubuntu Linux servers (e.g. in CSC cPouta cloud)
+# This first doc is a collection of steps for mainly teachers (admins) and only rarely students (developers, users) to create Ubuntu Linux servers (e.g. in CSC cPouta cloud)

 This first document is CSC cloud dependent.
 But next ones are for any Ubuntu linux computer.

 ## CSC - Setting up the course 'project' in my.csc.fi

+1. teacher creates and account to my.csc.fi, but uses then and thereafter mostly school login there.

 1. teacher sets up a project and asks cPouta resources for it and possibly for additional resources

 1. write down the project number

 ## CSC - Creating virtual machine(s) in the https://pouta.csc.fi/dashboard/auth/login/